 I love helping people to liberate their minds and emotions from the confines of dark or burdened places.
 I love encouraging them to get uncomfortable and consider familiar and difficult subjects in a new light knowing they will feel enriched for doing so.
 And I love sharing practical steps forward based on the insights I have gleaned from my areas of expertise: prisoner rehabilitation through art; Germany’s post-WW2 culture of Remembrance, apology and atonement; and the transgenerational transmission of trauma or guilt.

-And when I am not doing all that, I walk and hike (most recently the Camino de Santiago pilgrimage), paint, dance, create beautiful spaces and events, visit art exhibitions, drink chilled wine in the evening sun, watch Scandi-Noir series or read.
+And when I am not doing all that, I walk and hike, paint, dance, create beautiful spaces and events, visit art exhibitions, drink chilled wine in the evening sun, watch Scandi-Noir series or read.

 Contact me to book a talk or discuss your requirements.